Joseph Booth & Bros: Products

 From 1875 onwards Booths made large numbers of overhead cranes for use in factories.
 The Sultan of Morocco had a Booths crane and this was put to use lifting the stills used for the production of perfumes for the palace harem.
 In later years as the railways declined overhead cranes became the bulk of the business and sales of rail mounted cranes declined.

 Mergers

 The company went into liquidation in the 1920s depression and was bought by John Baker (1920) Ltd. In 1937 the firm was merged with Clyde Crane and Engineering Co of Mossend, Lanarkshire, forming Clyde Crane & Booth Ltd. In 1961 the group acquired Carlisle firm Cowans & Sheldon & Co Ltd and Leeds Engineering & Hydraulic Co Ltd. 1969 saw the UK's three biggest crane companies merge, Clyde Crane & Booth Ltd, Sir William Arrol & Co Ltd and Wellman Cranes forming the Crane and Bridge Division of Clarke Chapman.
-The group merged with Reyrolle Parsons Ltd forming Northern Engineering Industries in 1977 and in 1978 took over Booth's neighbours Thomas Smith & Sons.
+Clarke Chapman merged with Reyrolle Parsons to form Northern Engineering Industries in 1977 and in 1978 took over Booth's neighbours Thomas Smith & Sons.
 NEI was taken over by Rolls-Royce plc in 1989 and took over another crane maker, Stothert & Pitt of Bath, before Langley Holdings plc took over this part of Rolls-Royce plc in 2000.